kwur/new-kwur-site/_posts/2009-08-12-stack-sessions-casper-and-the-cookies.md

   </p>

   <p>
     (Oh yeah, if you are or know someone who is interested in being our in-house in-studio photographer, drop me a line at music one at kwur dot com.
-My shitty Canon PowerShot and even shittier photography skills aren&#8217;t doing these performances any justice.)
+My shitty Canon PowerShot and even shittier photography skills aren’t doing these performances any justice.)
   </p>
 </div>